Roasted Rainbow Carrots

 Boil salted water for the pasta.
 In a nonstick skillet melt the butter, and as soon as the butter begins to foam, add the sage leaves.
 When the white solids begin to separate, use a slotted spoon or spatula to push them to one side of the pan, skimming off as much as possible.
 Remove from the heat when the butter is just beginning to turn brown.

-With water at a rolling boil, add the gnocchi and cook 3-4 minutes.
+With water at a rolling boil, add the gnocchi and cook for 3 minutes.
+They will float to the top as they finish cooking.

 Remove the cooked gnocchi with a slotted spoon and add to the browned butter.
 Cook for 1-2 minutes longer.